petsc/petsc/doc/faq/index.rst

 Execution
 =========

-PETSc Executables Are SO Big And Take SO Long To Link
+PETSc executables are SO big and take SO long to link
 -----------------------------------------------------

 .. note::